 Did you enjoy Rutgers University–New Brunswick and Rutgers Health Commencement?
 Do you think that there is anything we could do to improve the experience in the coming years?
 Take our survey and let us know.

 Closed captioning is available.
-The entire presentation will be available to view after 3 p.m. on Sunday, May 18, for on-demand viewing.
+The entire presentation is now available for on-demand viewing.

 Commencement Speaker and Honorary Degree Recipients